TaxAct vs. TurboTax vs. H&R Block [2024]: Full Comparison

 H&R Block is an especially good deal if you have a simple return but want to claim the student loan interest deduction, as it is the only program that enables you to e-file for free while scoring these tax savings.

-If you have multiple state tax returns to file, H&R Block could also save you money as its state returns are a few dollars less than either TurboTax or TaxAct.
+If you have multiple state tax returns to file, H&R Block could save you money as its state returns are free for simple returns.
+Plus, for more complicated returns, H&R Block charges less for state returns than either TurboTax or TaxAct.

 Ease of use